 D. The awards committees shall be the Arline Custer Award Committee, the Distinguished Service Award Committee, and the Finding Aids Award Committee.
-Members of the Arline Custer Award Committee shall be nominated and elected for three-year staggered terms, following provisions of Bylaw 3.
-Members of the Finding Aids Award Committee, including the chair, shall be appointed by the MARAC Chair for two-year terms.
+Members of the Arline Custer Award Committee and the Finding Aids Award Committee shall be nominated and elected for three-year staggered terms, following provisions of Bylaw 3.
 Members of the Distinguished Service Award Committee include four members: the immediate past MARAC Chair, who serves as the Committee chair, two members elected by membership for one-year terms, and the MARAC Archivist who serves as a non-voting ex-officio member.

 A. Annual dues shall be established by the Steering Committee.

 B. Changes in dues proposed by the Steering Committee shall be ratified by a majority vote at a business meeting.
 Notice of dues changes shall be mailed to members at least thirty (30) days before that meeting.

 7. Represented States

 A. The District of Columbia and the following states shall elect a State Representative to the Steering Committee: Delaware, Maryland, New Jersey, New York, Pennsylvania, Virginia, and West Virginia.

 A. The Conference has designated Special Collections at the University of Maryland Libraries as the official repository for its Archives, under terms and conditions spelled out in a formal agreement signed in 2009 by the Chair of the Conference and the Dean of Libraries at the University of Maryland.

 B. Per the terms of this agreement, the UM Libraries “shall formally designate a member of its professional staff as MARAC Archivist and that person will be the primary contact for questions and issues involving the MARAC Archives.”